RAJATsd/Login-Signup/README.md

 # Login-Signup
-This is a node project for basic login and signup of a user which uses session.
+This is a simple node app for basic login and signup of a user which uses session.

 Steps to run it on your machine :
 1. Open the project in you code editor